dilaura-exp/Ezpz-Inspector/README.md

 # How to Install

+## From Godot AssetLib:
+- Go to AssetLib tab.
+- Search "Ezpz Inspector"
+- Click "Ezpz Inspector" -> Download
+- Make sure to include everything inside "addons" folder, and click Install.
+- Go to Project -> Project Settings.. > Plugins, and enable Ezpz Inspector.

+## From Github:
-Download the project and copy the addon folder into your Godot project.
+- Download the project or the released version.
+- Copy the addon folder into your Godot project.
-Go to Project -> Project Settings.. > Plugins, and enable Ezpz Inspector.
+- Go to Project -> Project Settings.. > Plugins, and enable Ezpz Inspector.

-If an error occured, make sure to compile the C# project first, and then try enabling again.
+Note: If an error occured when you click Enable, make sure to recompile the C# project first, and then try enabling again.

 # How to Use